NorthernMagic/Ptera-Web-Guides/Quickstart Guides/Console Quickstart Guide.md

 ## NINTENDO SWITCH SETUP

 This section is for you Nintendo Switch players.
-We are using a tool called BedrockConnect.
+We are using a tool called developed by our server maintainer.
 It's simpler than you think and takes only minutes to set up.

 ### BUYING AND INSTALLING MINECRAFT (NINTENDO SWITCH)